PRIVATE WALKS AND TALKS

 Eat,Drink and Be Merry in Roman Verulamium

 Did the Romans invent the burger?
 We shall see.
 They certainly knew how to feast and enjoy their food.
-This tasty talk looks at what we know from the Roman finds unearthed at Verulamium.
 Find out what they ate and drank, how they enjoyed themselves, and how they entertained their friends.
 You might just find out the real meaning of a Vomitorium!